 Tribes also signed off on the government’s proposal to assign specific lands to specific tribes.
 They were not required to stay on these lands; they could hunt and travel as they liked so long as they were peaceful: The areas were still very large.
 But this was the first move toward what later became the reservations of the West.

-The Arapahos, together with the Cheyennes, were assigned a territory bounded on the north by the North Platte River, on the west by the crest of the Continental Divide running down to the headwaters of the Arkansas River, on the south by that river to its intersection with the Santa Fe Trail in present southeastern Colorado, and on the east by a straight line north across the plains to the forks of the Platte, near present North Platte, Nebraska.
+The Arapaho, together with the Cheyenne, were assigned a territory bounded on the north by the North Platte River, on the west by the crest of the Continental Divide running down to the headwaters of the Arkansas River, on the south by that river to its intersection with the Santa Fe Trail in present southeastern Colorado, and on the east by a straight line north across the plains to the forks of the Platte, near present North Platte, Nebraska.
 This includes nearly all of what is now Colorado east of the mountains, plus large parts of western Kansas, western Nebraska and southeastern Wyoming.

 The Shoshones, despite the presence of Washakie and his delegation, were not invited to sign, though the emigrant trails ran directly through their traditional territory as well.
 This seems to have been for a bureaucratic reason; their lands were not within the boundaries for which Superintendent Mitchell was responsible.